10 Stylish (and Affordable) New York City Hotels

-Steps from the Brooklyn Bridge, this downtown DUMBO newcomer still manages to feel cozy despite its busy location.
+Steps from the Brooklyn Bridge, this downtown DUMBO boutique still manages to feel cozy despite its busy location.
 Courtesy of local design firm clo-th Interiors, the 174 moody yet stylish guest rooms (with their dark woods, graphic stenciled headboards, handwoven jute rugs, and a mishmash of grays) are more classic and modern than the name "dazzler" would have you expect.
 What we love best: the indoor-outdoor Beer Garden.

 The Time New York

-This Times Square gem sports a sick new look thanks to a recent head-to-toe redesign by David Rockwell.
-Industrial accents and metallic detailing dress up the public spaces, while the guestrooms have serious swagger with Italian Frette linens, slate bathrooms and Samsung Smart TVs covertly hidden in a circular statement mirror.
+This Times Square gem sports a sick look thanks to a head-to-toe redesign by David Rockwell.
+Industrial accents and metallic detailing dress up the public spaces, while the guest rooms have serious swagger with Italian Frette linens, slate bathrooms and Samsung Smart TVs covertly hidden in a circular statement mirror.
 Downstairs is the newest outpost of Serafina, a hip restaurant that serves creative takes on Italian classics (risotto with champagne and black truffles, shrimp sautéed in a creamy Cognac sauce).
 And for a late-night tipple, there's the swanky speakeasy-like lounge, LeGrande.

 It may sit in the shadow of the Chrysler Building, but it's rare not to find a crowd forming outside hipper than thou Pod 39.
 The big draws: Chef April Bloomfield and Ken Friedman's smash-hit taqueria Salvation Taco on the ground floor and the open-air rooftop courtyard, which dishes up empanadas and guac with skyscraper views.
 Meanwhile, the 366 compact rooms are an upscale take on your average hostel, featuring private baths (a welcome departure from the communal bathrooms at sister property Pod 51) and chic, space-saving design that keeps it simple.